xManager-v2/xManager-Spotify-Core/faq.md

 <img src="https://i.ibb.co/9n9tYxx/xManager.jpg">
 </p>

-What is the "clone" version of the mod?
+What is the "cloned" version of the mod?
 --------------------
 Some users may have a phone with Spotify pre-installed and they are unable to disable or uninstall the pre-installed version which blocks them from installing the standard mod.

-The clone version has a new/different Android package name and allows these users to install the mod.
+The cloned version has a new/different Android package name and allows these users to install the mod.

 Android's security does not allow updating an app/apk that shares the same package name to have a different file signature.
 The Spotify mod versions and the Official Spotify versions have different signatures but both use the same package name (**com.spotify.music**), this is why uninstalling the Official Spotify version first is required when using the mod.
-This also explains why those with pre-installed Spotify versions are unable to use the mod and why we offer a "**clone**" version of the mod for those users.
+This also explains why those with pre-installed Spotify versions are unable to use the mod and why we offer a "**cloned**" version of the mod for those users.

-The "**clone**" version should be considered a bonus and not something you should expect to be updated any time an update for the standard mod is released.
-There may or may not be an **AMOLED** version of the "**clone**" released.
+The "**cloned**" version should be considered a bonus and not something you should expect to be updated any time an update for the standard mod is released.
+There may or may not be an **AMOLED** version of the "**cloned**" released.

-There most likely will ONLY be an **armeabi-v7a** "**clone**" version.
-Both **armeabi-v7a** and **arm64-v8a** devices can use the armeabi-v7a build, do not ask for an **arm64-v8a** version if one is not already provided.
+There most likely will ONLY be an **Armeabi-v7a** "**Cloned**" version.
+Both **Armeabi-v7a** and **Arm64-v8a** devices can use the Armeabi-v7a build, do not ask for an **Arm64-v8a** version if one is not already provided.

 What if I can't uninstall the stock Spotify app that was pre-installed on my device?
 --------------------